 In addition to pricing regulations, reforms of regulatory approval frameworks may adversely affect our pricing strategy.
-For example, on July 9, 2021, President Biden issued an executive order directing the FDA to, among other things, continue to clarify and improve the approval framework for biosimilars, including the standards for interchangeability of biological products, facilitate the development and approval of biosimilar and interchangeable products, clarify existing requirements and procedures related to the review and submission of BLAs, and identify and address any efforts to impede biosimilar competition.
+For example, on July 9, 2021, President Biden issued an executive order directing the FDA to, among other things, continue to clarify and improve the approval framework for biosimilars, including the standards for interchangeability of biological products, facilitate the development and approval of biosimilar and interchangeable products, clarify existing requirements and procedures related to the review and submission of biologics license applications, or BLAs, and identify and address any efforts to impede biosimilar competition.
 Individual states in the United States have also become increasingly active in passing legislation and implementing regulations designed to control pharmaceutical product pricing, including price or patient reimbursement constraints, discounts, restrictions on certain product access and marketing cost disclosure and transparency measures, and, in some cases, designed to encourage importation from other countries and bulk purchasing.
 In addition, regional healthcare authorities and individual hospitals are increasingly using bidding procedures to determine what pharmaceutical products and which suppliers will be included in their prescription drug and other healthcare programs.
-It is difficult to predict the future legislative landscape in healthcare reform measures will be adopted in the future, particularly in light of the new presidential administration.
-Furthermore, it is possible that additional governmental action is taken in response to the ongoing COVID-19 pandemic.
-At the state level, legislatures have also been increasingly passing legislation and implementing regulations designed to control pharmaceutical and biological product pricing, including price or patient reimbursement constraints, discounts, restrictions on certain product access and marketing cost disclosure and transparency measures and other healthcare programs.
-It is difficult to predict the future legislative landscape in hea
+It is difficult to predict the future legislative landscape in healthcare and the effect on our business, results of operations, financial condition and prospects.
+However, we expect that additional state and federal healthcare reform measures will be adopted in the future, particularly in light of the new presidential administration.
+Furthermore, it is possible that additional governmental action is taken in response to the COVID-19 pandemic.
+At the state level, legislatures have also been increasingly passing legislation and implementing regulations designed to control pharmaceutical and biological product pricing, including price or patient reimbursement constraints, discounts, restriction